TimBHowe/woocommerce-conditional-shipping-and-payments-city-extension/README.md

  To use the new feature simple follow the same steps you would to add a [global or product based restriction](https://woocommerce.com/document/woocommerce-conditional-shipping-and-payments/#creating-restrictions).

  #### Example
- This is an example of how the plugin can be used to set a global restriction on a shipping method from being selected if a PO Box shipping address is entered.
+ This is an example of how the plugin can be used to set a global restriction on a shipping method from being selected if a certain city or suburb is entered.

  1. After logging in go to WooCommerce > Settings then the Restrictions tab.
  1. Under the Shipping Methods click the 'Add Restriction' button.